Hello World

 clientobject is your only API.
 Use it to display views, check which event fired, bind attributes to UI5 controls, and trigger navigation.

 Every abap2UI5 app implements the z2ui5_if_app interface.
-It has a single method, main, with one parameter: client of type z2ui5_if_client:
+It has a single method, main, with one parameter: client of type z2ui5_if_client.
+(The real interface also declares a few attributes that the framework manages for you — you can ignore them.)

 INTERFACE z2ui5_if_app PUBLIC.